Red Lodge Clay Center – Short-Term Resident 2020

 My interest in becoming an artist began in elementary school.
 I discovered that I could make drawings for my classmates that could be traded for various things like answers to homework, lunch items and even money.
 By the time I was in high school, I was thoroughly committed to the art path, seldom venturing from the art wing of the school.
 At that time, I had a phenomenal art teacher who took me under her wing and influenced my decision to also teach high school art.
 In college, at Wichita State University earning a bachelor’s and master’s degree.

-Now living in South Fork, Colorado, I work in my own studio, getting up each morning and looking forward to immersing myself in creative clay endeavors.
+Now living in Peyton, Colorado, I work in my own studio, getting up each morning and looking forward to immersing myself in creative clay endeavors.
 The pieces I make involve the processes of coiling and slab building as well as carving though the surface to open up negative spaces.
 I also create a number of my own plaster molds from mainly clothing articles found at thrift stores and cast these with various different casting slips.
 I thoroughly love the finishing process typically layering underglazes and covering with clear glazes.
 Some finishes are achieved by using underglazes as well as paints, encaustic waxes and oils.
 I work toward creating a layered and visceral surface.

 Although I may experiment with various motifs and have worked in photography and fibers, my art always comes back to dress forms and accessories.
 This is because women are complicated and the clothing is an outward manifestation of the stories that we carry.
 The clay is a hard and strong surface for images and textures that can be sometimes fragile and delicate.
 Earlier works are in large scale, sewn and waxed paper dress forms.
 Some dresses are as much as 15 feet in length.